derikp/Hello-World/README.md

 # Hello-World
-This repository is stuff I care about:
+This repository is stuff I care about which includes: learning Rasberry Pi code;
-This includes Learning Rasberry Pi Code
-Perhaps building collobartive applications
-Using data to help others
+helping my kids build collobartive applications; and using data to help others.

+Hope to find useful things here on GitHub.